TechGrounds-Cloud8/cloud8-Acron0815/Week 5/Opdracht-5-AWS-13-2-Cloud Front.md

  - Here are a few advantages of CloudFront

+ -It uses HTTP or HTTPS protocols for quick delivery of content.

 -It's easy to start to use the CDN service once you host your website on Amazon

+-Users get lower latency (the time it takes to load the first byte of the file) and higher data transfer rates.

 - Here are a few downsides of CloudFront